 The Native American Law Student Association (NALSA) is a student-led organization made up of Native and non-Native students.
-Our purpose is to provide a safe and supportive community, while promoting opportunities for Native and indigenous law students throughout law school and into the legal community.
+Our purpose is to provide a safe and supportive community while promoting opportunities for Native and Indigenous law students throughout law school and into the legal community.
 Valuing diversity, we welcome all students who are interested in the unique and varied cultures of Native peoples, Alaskan Natives, and other indigenous communities.
-We seek to expose students, staff, and faculty of WashULaw to the legal challenges faced by Native and indigenous communities at the local, state and federal levels.
-We advocate for diversity at WashULaw and a greater understanding of the unique challenges faced by Native and indigenous people within WashULaw and the community.
+We seek to expose students, staff, and faculty of WashULaw to the legal challenges faced by Native and Indigenous communities at the local, state and federal levels.
+We advocate for diversity at WashULaw and a greater understanding of the unique challenges faced by Native and Indigenous people within WashULaw and the community.

-OUTLaw is an educational, political, and social alliance of law students, faculty, staff, and alumni interested in working with Washington University and the surrounding community towards fostering and maintaining an environment that is supportive, positive, and safe for individuals of sexual and gender diversity.
+OUTLaw is an educational, political, and social alliance of law students, faculty, staff, and alumni interested in working with Washington University and the surrounding community toward fostering and maintaining an environment that is supportive, positive, and safe for individuals of sexual and gender diversity.
 In striving for a greater understanding of sexuality and gender issues at WashULaw and within the affiliated communities, OUTLaw aims to address the legal issues associated with sexual and gender diversity and to provide resources and support for social activism.

 - Phi Alpha Delta

-Founded in 1902, PAD is the largest co-ed professional law fraternity in the US, with over 300,000 members, including college students, law students, lawyers, judges, and politicians.
+WashULaw PAD – PAD Founded in 1902, is the largest co-ed professional law fraternity in the US, with over 300,000 members, including college students, law students, lawyers, judges, and politicians.
 Approximately one in every six US lawyers is a PAD member.
 Five of the sitting Justices of the United States Supreme Court are members of PAD.
 From 1964 to 1968, Tom C. Clark, Associate Justice of the Supreme Court of the United States, served as Supreme Vice Justice of the Fraternity.
 Additionally, one of five of all Federal judges and three of ten of all State judges are PAD members.
 Six US Presidents have likewise been members of PAD.